John Sirica: Book

 In 1979, Sirica published a book, co-authored with John Stacks, detailing his participation in the Watergate cases under the title To Set the Record Straight.

-Renata Adler was assigned to review the book for The New Yorker but declined, recounting in her book Gone: The Last Days of The New Yorker that she had found that “contrary to his reputation as a hero, Sirica was in fact a corrupt, incompetent, and dishonest figure, with a close connection to Senator Joseph McCarthy and clear ties to organized crime.”
-When challenged by Sirica's son and several articles in The New York Times to substantiate this statement she wrote a detailed article published in Harper's, detailing his connections to bootlegging and illegal boxing, as well as the animosity of The New York Times brought on by her statement.

 Recognition

 For his role in uncovering the truth about Watergate, Sirica was named Time magazine's Man of the Year in January 1974.

 In 1977, he received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Leon Jaworski.

 Death

 Sirica suffered a severe heart attack while at a speaking engagement on February 5, 1976.
 In the final years of his life, Sirica suffered from a wide range of ailments, both minor and severe.
 In the last few weeks of his life, he came down with pneumonia.
 He fell and broke his collarbone a few days before his death, and was hospitalized at Georgetown University Medical Center in Washington, D.C.
 He died in the hospital of cardiac arrest at 4:30 p.m. on August 14, 1992.
 He was interred at Gate of Heaven Cemetery in Silver Spring, Maryland.
 Sirica was survived by his wife, Lucile Camalier Sirica, and his three children, John Jr., Patricia, and Eileen.